casangi/casadocs/docs/tasks/task_flagdata.rst

    Extend flags along time, frequency and correlation.
 Default: True

-   .. note:: **NOTE**: It is usually helpful to extend the flags along time,
+   .. note:: It is usually helpful to extend the flags along time,
       frequency, and correlation using this parameter, which will run the 'extend' mode after 'tfcrop' and extend the flags if more than 50% of the timeranges are already flagged, and if more